Responsibility & Luck: A Defense of Praise and Blame

 View or download the PDF of the Contents in Detail.

-In a still-ongoing series of podcasts, Diana Hsieh discusses Responsibility & Luck, chapter-by-chapter.
+In a still-ongoing series of podcasts, Diana Brickell discusses Responsibility & Luck, chapter-by-chapter.
 In each podcast, she explains the main ideas of that chapter, discusses fresh examples, considers further implications, raises objections, and more.

 - Podcast on Chapter One: What is the "problem of moral luck"?
 Why does it matter to ethics, law, and politics?
 What is its connection to John Rawls' egalitarianism?
 Why did I choose to write my doctoral dissertation on the topic?
 (22 May 2014)